swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 the current non-extensible default in non-resilient modules doesn't achieve that goal.
 That's why we propose a new language feature to change the default in a future Swift language mode.

+### Usign `@frozen` and introducing `@nonFrozen`

+We considered names such as `@nonFrozen` for `@extensible` and using `@frozen` for `@nonExtensible`; however, we believe that _frozen_ is a concept that includes more than exhaustive matching.
+It is heavily tied to resiliency  and also has ABI impact.
+That's why decoupled annotations that only focus on the extensability is better suited. `@exhaustive/@nonExhaustive` would fit that bill as well but we believe that `@extensible` better expresses the intention of the author.